psy03/psy03/README.md

 ## ✨ Welcome to my Github Account! ✨

-I'm soyeon🐱
+Hello✌️ I'm soyeon🐱

-Seeing my account means you may be my fellows taking the same class as me.
+Seeing my account means you may be my fellows taking the same class as me.😎

 I want to get along with you and have fun😜 Thank you!💖